The global derived period map: The period map

-Thus we may compute $F^{i}$ as in Lemma \ref{lemma-period}, going through the same yoga of fibrant cofibrant replacement, and obtain a filtration $F^{*}$ of $F^{0}$.
-Similarly we compute $\cat R$ and obtain a map of homotopy cartesian sections $v: \cat R \to \cat F^{0}$.
-This map is a weak equivalence as it is one locally, so we may find an inverse $v'$ as all objects are fibrant cofibrant.
-Equipped with $v'$ we can define $Q_{F}$.
+Thus we may compute $F^{i}$ as in Lemma \ref{lemma-period}, going through the same yoga of fibrant cofibrant replacement, and obtain a filtration $F^{*}$ of $F^{0}$ and a product on $F^{0}$.
+Similarly we compute $\cat R$.
+We use Lemma \ref{lemma-trivialize} we obtain a map of homotopy cartesian sections $\bar v: \cat R \to \cat F^{0}$.
+This is well defined as $\bar v$ is compatible with refinement.
+This map is a weak equivalence as it is one locally, so we may find an inverse $v$ as all objects are fibrant cofibrant.
+Using the product and the trace from Lemma \ref{lemma-constructq} we can define $Q_{F}^{an}$ compatibly with $v$.
 All the conditions may be checked locally. \end{proof}

 We now need to combine this with the monodromy action on cohomology.
-We will write $\cat V$ for the graded vector space $V = H^{*}(X_{s}, \Om^{*}_{X_{s}})$ with integral structure $V_{\Z} = H^{*}(X_{s}, \Z)$, equipped with the canonical action of $\Ga = \Aut(V_{\Z},Q)$.
+We will write $\cat V$ for the graded vector space $V = H^{*}(X_{s}, \Om^{*}_{X_{s}})$ with integral structure $V_{\Z} = H^{*}(X_{s}, \Z)$ and bilinear form $Q$, equipped with the canonical action of $\Ga = \Aut(V_{\Z},Q)$.
 By abuse of notation we will also denote by $\cat V$ the corresponding sheaf on any space whose fundamental group maps to $\Ga$.
 We first state and prove our main theorem for the case that the base $S$ is a derived scheme.

-\begin{propn} A polarized smooth projective morphism $f: X \to S$ of derived schemes, where $S$ is quasi-separated and of finite presentation, gives rise to a derived period map $\cat P: S^{an} \to U/{\Gamma}$, where $U$ is the derived period domain for the pair $(V,Q)$. \end{propn} \begin{proof} We construct a map $u(S^{an}) \to D_{\Gamma}$ and then observe that the associated map to $D_{\Gamma}^{an}$ factors through $U/{\Gamma}$, using the description in Proposition \ref{propn-quotientspace}.
+\begin{propn} A polarized smooth projective morphism $f: X \to S$ of derived schemes, where $S$ is connected, quasi-separated and locally almost of finite presentation, gives rise to a derived period map $\cat P: S^{an} \to U/{\Gamma}$, where $U$ is the derived period domain for the pair $(V,Q)$. \end{propn} \begin{proof} We will choose a suitable simplicial derived Stein space $T_{\bullet}$ with $|T_{\bullet}|\simeq S^{an}$, cf.\ the discussion at the beginning of Section \ref{sect-localperiod-1}.
+Then we construct a map $uT_{\bullet} \to D_{\Gamma}$ such that the associated map to $D_{\Gamma}^{an}$ factors through $U/{\Gamma}$, using the description in Proposition \ref{propn-quotientspace}.